bluewingtitan/ComputercraftStuff/BMS/readme.md

 ## BMS > Block Message Service

 ### Usage:

 bms [id]

-Then, a Textfield will apear, where the message can be sendt
+Then, a Textfield will apear, where the message can be sent